xjning03/CPT113_Group42_Hackathon2/README.md

 9. ThemePark (Composition of class Place): This class represents the theme park location which is also Chapter 5 in the game.
 It prints out the setting and scenes in the theme park and captures the players' actions.

-These classes utilize concepts such as composition, inheritance, and encapsulation to organize and manage the game's functionality and data effectively.
+These classes utilize concepts such as **composition**, **inheritance**, and **encapsulation** to organize and manage the game's functionality and data effectively.

 ## 5. Data structures(Linked-list):

-In our game, we employ a linked list data structure through the implementation of a dynamic linked list in the "HistoryList" class.
+In our game, we employ a **linked list** data structure through the implementation of a dynamic linked list in the "HistoryList" class.
 This implementation allows the linked list to expand and shrink during program execution.
 Each node in the linked list consists of five string data elements: placeName, scene1, scene2, action1, and action2.
 Additionally, each node contains a pointer to the next node in the list.
 The class includes a default constructor that initializes the head of the linked list.

 To manipulate the linked list, there are four member functions available: